Nitya807/Project-To-Income-Engine/README.md

-[cite_start]Based on the **Project-to-Income Engine** problem statement from the VibeHack document[cite: 22], here is a professional and comprehensive `README.md` content for your GitHub repository.
+Based on the **Project-to-Income Engine** problem statement from the VibeHack document, here is a professional and comprehensive `README.md` content for your GitHub repository.

 ---